 Sago palms (Cycas revoluta) make a bold statement with their dense crown of feathery, evergreen fronds and stout, shaggy trunk, and the care for a sago palm is fairly easy.
-As subtropical plants, they thrive in warm, humid climates and grow in U.S. Department of Agriculture plant hardiness zones 8 through 10.
+As subtropical plants, they thrive in warm, humid climates and grow as perennials in U.S. Department of Agriculture plant hardiness zones 9 through 12.
 Sago palms are slow-growing but require little attention once established in a suitable spot.
 Some occasional hands-on care will go a long way toward making the plants look healthy and vibrant.

 Getting the soil's moisture level correct is vital to the care of a sago palm.
 Soggy soil creates an environment for diseases such as stem rot, while soil that's too dry can cause stress.
 Deep, regular watering is best because it will promote a deeper root system than frequent, shallow watering.
 Provide 1 inch of water weekly during the summer, but make sure the soil has dried out in the top 3 inches before watering again.
 Increase watering if the sago palm shows signs of heat stress, and stop watering during rainy weather.

 Fertilizing Sago Palms

-Applying a slow-release, organic fertilizer, such as blood or bone meal, may help, as will feeding with a palm formula fertilizer applied at a rate of 1 pound per 100 square feet of garden area.
+Applying a slow-release, organic fertilizer, such as blood or bone meal, may help, as will applying a palm formula fertilizer applied at a rate of 1 pound per 100 square feet of garden area.
 Apply the fertilizer in midspring and early fall, on moist soil to prevent damage to the shrub's coralloid roots.

 Pruning and Grooming